Jbleezy/BO1-Reimagined/README.md

 * Teleporter powerup stays on the map until picked up or another teleporter powerup spawns
 * Chance decrease per round of teleporter powerup spawn decreased from 15% to 5%
 * Minimum of 15% chance of teleporter powerup spawn
-* Dogs always spawn whenever a teleporter powerup does not spawn
+* Hellhounds always spawn whenever a teleporter powerup does not spawn
-* Dogs now will not spawn when a teleporter powerup spawns
+* Hellhounds will not spawn whenever a teleporter powerup spawns
-* Amount of dogs spawned in from teleporter is now 2 multiplied by the amount of players (previously always 4)
+* Amount of hellhounds spawned in from teleporter is now 2 multiplied by the amount of players (previously always 4)
 * Max ammo now has the same chance of spawning from the teleporter as all other drops
 * Fixed a bug that allowed players to link teleporters while the teleporters were on cooldown
 * Mainframe no longer displays a hintstring for needing power or needing to activate a link